PLEASE CLICK ON THE BUTTONS BELOW TO READ ABOUT CHIMP BEHAVIOURS

 ABOUT THE PROJECT

 The chimpanzee is our closest living relative, sharing about 99 % of our DNA.
 It’s even thought that we have a common ancestor who lived sometime between 7-13 million years ago!
-Through the iconic research of Jane Goodall and the many others who have followed in her footsteps, we have been able to see some of the magical similarities between us and chimpanzees.
+Through research of we have been able to see some of the magical similarities between us and chimpanzees.
 We all have our own unique personalities, are incredibly social, can learn basic sign-language, and, most importantly use and make tools.
-This particular discovery of tool usage was so shocking it led the famous Dr Louis Leakey to declare, “Now we must redefine ‘tool,’ redefine ‘man,’ or accept chimpanzees as humans.”

 But despite this amazing connection, humans are the biggest threats to our cousins.
 Chimpanzees are now endangered because of our actions.
 Because of major increases in human populations, miles and mile s of their habitat is being destroyed, clearing space for city expansion, agriculture, roads, logging, and mining.
 This is making it harder and harder for the chimps to survive, forcing them to live in smaller and smaller spaces and putting a major strain on food options.
 This issue over food, in particular, has led to human-chimpanzee conflict.
 In their desperation to find enough to eat, the chimps are forced to come to human settlements to steal food, mainly easy to grab things such as fruit, but when things are really tough, they have been known to take children.
 Families retaliate by killing the chimps to stop any other attacks.